 Though there are still summer days of rest and family time ahead, many of us already begin to look to the new academic year and the start of new responsibilities.

 Before the full swing of fall begins back again, the saints and feasts of the month of August can be special companions to know better (we have provided various links from Pope Emeritus Benedict XVI’s general audiences), to invoke in prayer, and to celebrate during the daily masses.

-Let them provide you with their good company as we close out summer 2015.
+Let them provide you with their good company as we close out the summer!

 Two Monumental Priests